sdegutis/Novo-Cantico/app/routes/home/content.md

 ## What is Novo Cantico concretely?

+Novo Cantico is a new layer just on top of Node.js, including:

+* A new TypeScript runtime
+* A new router
+* A new JSX view layer
+* A new database layer
+* A new (old) model layer

+It replaces the need for:

+* Express.js or other routers
+* Webpack or other bundlers
+* View libraries (EJS, Handlebars, etc)
+* Database or ORM layers

 ### A new TypeScript runtime

 The very base layer of Novo Cantico is an unopinionated TypeScript runtime, with hot-reloading built in.
 This describes the 300 lines of code under [src/](https://github.com/sdegutis/Novo-Cantico/tree/main/src).